pharaox/carnalitas_sex/README.md

 * Gain stress if not attracted to the partner's gender.
 * Lose stress if attracted to the partner's gender and *Lustful* or *Rakish*.
 * Gain / lose stress if having sex with that partner is sinful (adultery, sodomy, or incest) according to their faith and *Zealous* or *Cynical*.
+* Gain / lose stress if using *Demand Sex* and *Compassionate*, *Sadistic*, or *Callous*.
+* Gain / lose stress if using *Rape* and *Compassionate*, *Forgiving*, *Sadistic*, or *Vengeful*.

 #### Sex Scene Flags

-The sex interactions request either the "consensual" or the "dubcon" / "dominant player" Carnalitas sex scene flags, depending on your relationship with the target, your mutual opinion, and how much you are attracted to each other.
+The *Make Love* and *Demand Sex* interactions request either the "consensual" or the "dubcon" / "dominant player" Carnalitas sex scene flags, depending on your relationship with the target, your mutual opinion, and how much you are attracted to each other.
 Only [sex scene events](#sex-scene-events) that support the requested flags may fire as a result.

 * For lovers, always request "consensual" (as in Carnalitas).
 * For consorts and prostitutes that are attracted to your gender (and you are attracted to their), request "consensual" if both your and their *opinion attraction value (OAV)* is at least 20, otherwise request "dubcon".